Computer model locks in Rams vs. Cardinals picks, score prediction

 The Los Angeles Rams have already secured a place in the postseason, but head coach Sean McVay has said he plans to play his starters in Week 18 against the Arizona Cardinals after the team's loss to the Atlanta Falcons.
 The Rams would be locked into the No. 5 seed in the NFC if the Seattle Seahawks defeat the San Francisco 49ers on Saturday, but McVay claims he plans to put his starters on the field either way.
 As for Arizona, it's been a bad year in the desert, and big changes could be coming this offseason.

 Kickoff from SoFi Stadium is set for 4:25 p.m.
 ET.
-The Rams are 8.5-point favorites in the latest Rams vs. Cardinals odds from DraftKings, while the over/under for total points scored is 46.5.
-Before you lock in your own Rams vs. Cardinals picks, make sure you see the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.
+The Rams are 14-point favorites in the latest Rams vs. Cardinals odds from DraftKings, while the over/under for total points scored is 47.5.
+Before you lock in your own Cardinals vs. Rams picks, make sure you see the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.

 Where to watch Rams vs. Cardinals on Sunday